 Fun Fact: monarch caterpillars measure less than 1/10″ upon hatching.

-If they aren’t inside a secure mesh cage, odds are you will never find them and they will die of starvation.
+If they aren’t inside a secure cage, odds are you will never find them and they will die of starvation.
 To avoid this tragedy:

 2. Mist the milkweed plants from above so water mist rains down on them.
 Spray up, and let the water fall down on to the plant.